 1. The Treasurer of the Corporation (who shall Chair the Committee);

-At least one Member of the Board;
+At least one member of the Board;

-One additional Member who is not a Director.
+One additional member who is not a Director.

-The Audit Committee shall review the books and finances of the Corporation annually and may recommend, from time to time, that the Board retain the services of a formal auditor;
+The Audit Committee shall review the books and finances of the Corporation annually and may recommend, from time to time, that the Board retain the services of a formal auditor.

 NOMINATING COMMITTEE: During the months prior to the Annual Meeting, the President shall convene a Nominating Committee to nominate new Directors and a new President, Vice-President, Secretary and Treasurer.
 The Nominating Committee shall consist of the President, Vice- President, and the five most recent Presidents, as long as they continue to be associated with a Member Firm.
-The Executive Director of the Corporation shall be a non-voting Member of the Nominating Committee.
+The Executive Director of the Corporation shall be a non-voting member of the Nominating Committee.

 OTHER COMMITTEES: Other committees not having or exercising the authority of the Board in the management of the Corporation, unless otherwise so empowered by resolution of the Board, may be designated by a resolution adopted by a majority of the Directors present at a meeting at which a quorum is present.
-Any Member thereof may be removed by the person or persons authorized to appoint such Member whenever in their judgment the best interest of the Corporation shall be served by such removal.
+Any member thereof may be removed by the person or persons authorized to appoint such member whenever in their judgment the best interest of the Corporation shall be served by such removal.

-TERM OF OFFICE: Each Member of a committee shall continue as such until resignation or removal with or without cause by the Board, or until such Member shall cease to qualify as a Member thereof.
+TERM OF OFFICE: Each Member of a committee shall continue as such until resignation or removal with or without cause by the Board, or until such member shall cease to qualify as a Member thereof.

 PRESIDENT: One Member of each committee shall be appointed Chair by the person or persons authorized to appoint the Members thereof.